-Chapter
+Chapter 2

-Configuring GBS for the v6.5 Server
+Configuring GBS for the v6.5.4 Server

-This chapter describes how to configure your GemBuilder for Smalltalk (GBS) application to run with GemStone/S version 6.5.
-You will need to copy the client libraries from the GemStone/S 6.5 installation to your GBS location, and modify GBS settings to use the new client libraries.
+This chapter describes how to configure your GemBuilder for Smalltalk (GBS) application to run with GemStone/S version 6.5.4.
+You will need to install the client shared libraries for GemStone/S 6.5.4 to your GBS location, and modify GBS settings to use the new client libraries.

-We recommend upgrading to GBS version 7.1.2patch1 or later for VisualWorks Smalltalk, or 5.2.5 or later for VisualAge or VA Smalltalk, if you have not already done so.
-Previous versions of GBS (5.2.2 or later for VisualAge or VA Smalltalk and 6.0 or later with VisualWorks) are expected to work with GemStone/S version 6.5 but have not been tested.
+We recommend upgrading to GBS version 7.1.2patch2 or later for VisualWorks Smalltalk, or 5.2.5 or later for VisualAge or VA Smalltalk, if you have not already done so.
+Previous versions of GBS (5.2.2 or later for VisualAge or VA Smalltalk and 6.0 or later with VisualWorks) are expected to work with GemStone/S version 6.5.4 but have not been tested.